Skip to footer content

 2. When to Use Destructors

 Destructors become particularly valuable when dealing with resources that are not managed by the garbage collector in the .NET runtime, such as file handles or database connections.
 While the garbage collection handles memory management for managed objects, it might not be aware of the specific cleanup requirements for unmanaged resources.
-Destructors bridge this gap, providing the garbage collector runs with a mechanism to release these resources explicitly.
+Destructors bridge this gap by providing the garbage collector with a mechanism to release these resources explicitly.

 It's important to note that C# developers often use the using statement in conjunction with objects that implement the IDisposable interface.
 This ensures timely and deterministic disposal of resources, making destructors less common in modern C# code.
 However, understanding destructors remains crucial for scenarios where direct resource management is necessary.